By Jennifer BowmanMeeting automation

 Imagine you’re managing a team of sales reps attending one of the largest conferences in the world.
 Now imagine that you can stay back at the office and see the meetings that each sales rep has scheduled, where the meetings are located, and you won’t have to chase down your team members to update everything post-event.

 Sounds like a fantasy, doesn’t it?
-We all know that the reality of attending conferences and trade shows and managing meetings at them means spreadsheets on spreadsheets on spreadsheets.
+We all know that the reality of managing meetings while attending or sponsoring conferences and trade shows means spreadsheets on spreadsheets on spreadsheets.
 You need your spreadsheets so you have some semblance of organization heading into events and can say with a small bit of certainty how many meetings your team has scheduled, when and where they are, a column for notes for post-event follow up, a list of who you know you’ll need to chase down to fill in their notes, etc. Sound familiar?

-There are several limitations to using spreadsheets to manage meetings, including:
+There are several limitations to using spreadsheets for meeting management, including:

 Now let’s go back to that fantasy at the beginning of this post, the one where everything is organized for you.
 What if we told you that can become your reality?

 How, you ask?
 Through a new technology that simplifies the conferences and trade show experience called meeting automation.
-Meeting automation platforms (MAPs) automate the tasks and activities for which you typically rely on spreadsheets.
+Meeting automation platforms (MAPs) automate the tasks and activities for which you typically rely on spreadsheets and landing pages.
+MAPs also help create more successful meetings and prove that you can measure the value of pre-booked meetings at conferences and trade shows.

 Below we’ve outlined five reasons why you should stop using spreadsheets to manage your meetings and jump into the world of meeting automation.